JetBrains/Qodana/topics/qodana-clang.md

 </note>

 %linter% lets you inspect your C and C++ projects.
-This linter is based on the [Clang Tidy](%clang-tidy%) linter, operates on the AMD64 and AArch64 architectures, and lets you inspect only projects compiled with [CMake](https://cmake.org/).
-It extends the existing Clang Tidy inspections by supplying the `Clang-Tidy` and `MISRA checks` inspections.
+This linter is based on the [Clang Tidy](%clang-tidy%) linter, operates on the AMD64 and ARM64 architectures, and lets you inspect only projects compiled with [CMake](https://cmake.org/).
+It extends the existing Clang Tidy inspections by supplying the `Clang-Tidy` and `MISRA checks` inspections provided by CLion.

 The list of the standard Clang Tidy inspections is available on the [Clang website](%clang-website%).
 The list of the CLion `Clang-Tidy` inspections is available in the [General](%clion-inspections-general%) section on the